jorgenschaefer/elpy/docs/ide.rst

    With a prefix argument, Elpy will skip all the guessing and just prompt the user for a string to look up in pydoc.

+   Documentation buffer will be automatically updated with symbol at point or with the currently selected company candidate.

 .. option:: elpy-autodoc-delay

-   Delay before which the documentation buffer will be updated using the symbol at point.
-   Documentation will also be updated from company candidate selection.
+   The idle delay in seconds until documentation is updated automatically.
-   If nil, Elpy won't update the documentation buffer.
+   If nil, disable automatic update of the documentation buffer.

 Testing